 “So, you’re telling me that you didn’t get Marko’s family killed?”

 Nadya was walking towards him when shock stopped her in her tracks.
-He had just blurted out a secret that she intended to take with her to the grave.
-How the hell did he find out?
+He had just blurted out the one secret which she intended to take with her to the grave.
+How on earth did he find out?
 Did he really did talk to a demon?
 She forced her trembling lips into a nervous smile and shook her head in an unconscious attempt to negate his words.

 “I don’t know what you’re talking about.
 I wasn’t with them when they were killed.”